-Let’s start with rosehips benefits to be sure that our effort is totally worth it.
+Let’s explore what are rose hips good for to be sure that our effort is totally worth it.

-Packed with vitamin A, C and E rosehips are important players in the prevention of cold and flu.
+Packed with vitamin A, C and E wild rose hips are important players in the prevention of cold and flu.
 Antioxidant-rich rosehips help in the protection and strengthening of the immune system.
 (1) Similar vitamin content has also pine needle tea.
 Echinacea tea on the other hand is great to support your immune system.

 Their high concentration of Vitamin C, as well as flavonoids, may help to protect our bodies against heart diseases and improve blood flow.
 (2)